Updated on Dec 14, 2015

 The first page from those will present information for if all of the files and folders you have just uploaded are with correct permissions on the file system.
 Most probably all of these will be with correct permissions except the ffmpeg.exe file which is part from the default installation package.

 You will need to change the permissions of that file to fully writable and executable.
-In order to do so you will need to access the File Manager feature of your cPanel (cPanel > File Manager) there you will need to navigate to the folder where you have just uploaded all of the files from the installation archive and then to:
+In order to do so you will need to access cPanel → File Manager.
+There you will need to navigate to the folder where you have just uploaded all of the files from the installation archive and then to:

 Set full permissions for that file or - 777 as numeric value.